 I recall on my first attempt that the sponge wasn’t quite square and I ended up making a bit of a hidden jigsaw puzzle in the centre of the finished cake!
 Do you know what?
 It really doesn’t matter too much if that is the case (I just made sure I got the dodgy slice at teatime!)

-This will knock your socks off, a gluten free, dairy free, egg free traditional Battenburg Cake.
+This Battenburg Cake will knock your socks off, a gluten free, dairy free, egg free traditional chequer board cake.
 It'll be the showstopper for any tea table.

 - 200 g caster sugar